What’s the absolute best way to start learning the guitar?

 Iron Man – Black Sabbath

-Tony Iomi’s evil sounding riff at the beginning of Iron Man is all 5th chord shapes moving up the neck.
+Released in 1970 on the album Paranoid by Black Sabbath, Tony Iommi’s evil-sounding riff at the beginning of Iron Man is all 5th chord shapes moving up the neck.
 Two fingers.
 That’s it.

-Listen to the drums on the recording to get where the accents are for this riff.
-Then play it slow until you can speed it up.
+Listen to the drums on this classic Black Sabbath recording to get where the accents are for this riff.
+Then play it slowly until you can speed it up.
 This is a good opportunity to get your pinky finger involved.
 Use it together with your to play the 5th chords.

 What Might Trip You Up

 The back and forth at the end of the riff isn’t actually being strummed.
-Iomi only strums on the accented down beat.
-The rest is done with his fret hand and a lot of sustain from his amp.
+Iommi only strums on the accented downbeat.
+He does the rest with his fret hand and a lot of sustain from his amp.

 Beat It – Michael Jackson